styled-components/polished/CONTRIBUTING.md

 Want to know where to start helping?
 Check out our [ROADMAP.md](./ROADMAP.md) or our [active issues](https://github.com/styled-components/polished/issues) for places to start.

+Have an idea for a new module?
+Please file an issue first as we use these issues to gauge interest in any particular feature.
+The nature of `✨ polished` means we could almost include anything, so this helps us narrow out focus.
+If you submit a PR directly for a new feature, we are unlikely to merge it.

 Please note that this project is released with a Contributor [Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 ## Setup